fishinwind/workshop/rst/tips.rst

 .. tip::

+    **Laurch your most-used apps automatically during login.**
-    Make windows launch automatically during login.
-For example, you could automatically launch four terminal windows and a browser window, without having to click.
+    For example, automatically launch four terminal windows and a browser window, without having to click.

 .. todo::